Unai García

-Unai García Lugea (born 3 February 1992) is a Spanish professional footballer who plays as a centre-back for Greek Super League club Panetolikos.
+Unai García Lugea (born 3 February 1992) is a Spanish professional footballer who plays as a centre-back for Super League Greece club Panetolikos.

-Career
+Club career

+Osasuna

-Born in Ezcároz – Ezkaroze, Navarre, García finished his youth career with CA Osasuna, making his senior debut in the 2011–12 season with the reserves in the Segunda División B. On 1 June 2013, he made his main-squad and La Liga debut, starting in a 4–2 away defeat against Real Madrid and being booked in the match.
+Born in Ezcároz – Ezkaroze, Navarre, García joined CA Osasuna's academy at the age of 8, making his senior debut in the 2011–12 season with the reserves in the Segunda División B. On 1 June 2013, he first appeared in La Liga with the first team, starting in a 4–2 away defeat against Real Madrid and being booked in the match.

 On 28 January 2015, García was loaned to CD Tudelano until June.
 Upon his return, he was regularly used by manager Enrique Martín, and scored his first professional goal on 15 November in a 2–1 home win over RCD Mallorca.

-García netted three times from 37 appearances in the 2018–19 campaign, as the club returned to the top flight as champions.
+García scored three times from 37 appearances in the 2018–19 campaign, as the club returned to the top flight as champions.
 He scored his first goal in the competition on 9 February, but in a 4–1 home loss to Real Madrid.

+García made just five official appearances in 2024–25.
+During his 25-year spell (formative years included), he totalled 215.

+Later career

-On 21 June 2025, Garcia signed with Greek Super League club Panetolikos.
+On 16 June 2025, aged 33, García moved abroad and signed with Super League Greece side Panetolikos F.C. on a one-year contract.

 International career

-García was called up to the Basque Country national team for a friendly match against Palestine on 15 November 2025.
+García was called up to the Basque Country national team for a friendly against Palestine on 15 November 2025.
+He took part in the 3–0 win at San Mamés.